magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture.md

 {% endhighlight xml %}

-In this example you will create new fixture PHP class AdWidget that extends Widget fixture.
-It will create same fixture, and add field `custom_field`.
+In this example you will create a new fixture PHP class AdWidget that extends Widget fixture.
+It creates a fixture with the same name, and a field named `custom_field`.

-To generate your new fixture PHP class, run in your terminal:
+To generate your new fixture PHP class, enter the following commands:

     cd <magento_root>/dev/tests/functional/utils
     php generate.php